cvogt/cbt/doc/design.md

 This design was chosen for simplicity and because build code lives in a world with exceptions anyways as a lot of it is directly or indirectly using java libraries.
 We might reconsider this design at some point.
 Or not.
-The hope is that Exceptions are without major drawbacks and more approachable to newcomers than monadic error handling, which would require wrapper types and value composition via .map and for-expressions.
+The hope is that exceptions are without major drawbacks and more approachable to newcomers than monadic error handling, which would require wrapper types and value composition via .map and for-expressions.
 Not using a Monad however also means that CBT cannot reason about task composition